hiddentao/react-native-advanced-forms/README.md

 ### Form.TextField

 A text field designed to work well with a `Form`.
+It handles validation error display and scroll view integration.

 | Prop | Type | Default | Description |
 | --------- | --------- | --------- | --------- |